phonowell/genshin-impact-script/README.md

 First, go to [ahk official website](https://www.autohotkey.com/) and install `ahk` (1.33+, do not use v2 version).

-Then, put the [script](./source/index.ahk) and [function configuration](./source/config.ini) to the same directory.
+Then, download the [zip file](https://github.com/phonowell/genshin-impact-script/releases/download/0.0.1/Genshin_Impact_Script_0.0.1.zip) and unzip it.

-Finally, open the game and double-click to run the script (you will be prompted whether to apply administrator privileges, select Apply).
+Finally, after opening the game, go to the unzipped folder and double-click `index.ahk` in it (you will be prompted whether to apply administrator privileges, select Apply).

 ### Easy Skill Timer